 The philanthropic vehicle of a billionare couple is based in Austin, Texas.
 Arts and culture and education outfits have been steadily supported in the city and across the state.

-This funder supports the following causes in Texas, as well as Northern and Southern California: animal welfare, arts, early childhood education, foster youth, LGBT, and environmental & historical preservation.
+This funder supports the following causes in Texas, as well as Northern and Southern California: animal welfare, arts, early childhood education, foster youth, LGBTQ, and environmental & historical preservation.

 This funder mostly supports early childhood causes in New Mexico.
 It occasionally awards other broader grants, as well as small technical assistance and capacity building grants.